Local Conflict Coloring: Conflict Coloring with a Small Number of Colors

 \begin{lemma}[\cite{Bar15}] There is a distributed algorithm, parameterized by $k\geq 1$, which, given any graph $G$ with a $\Delta^2$-coloring of its vertex set, produces for $\beta = O(\frac \Delta k \log \Delta)$ a $\beta$-arbdefective $k$-coloring $V = V_1 \cup \ldots \cup V_k$ of $G$, together with a corresponding orientation of each $G[V_i]$ having outdegree at most $\beta$.
 The running time of the algorithm is $O(k \log \Delta)$ rounds. \end{lemma}

 Our conflict coloring procedure will assume our graph $G$ is already equipped with a $\Delta^2$-coloring.
 This can be initially computed using Linial's algorithm~\cite{Lin92}, in $\log^* n$ rounds.

-\begin{lemma} Given a $\Delta^2$-vertex coloring of graph $G$ of maximum degree at most $\Delta$, there is an algorithm which solves any conflict-coloring instance on $G$ having degree of conflict at most $d$ and color lists $L$ such that $|L(v)|\geq d\cdot \deg_G(v) +1$ for all $v\in V$, in at most $O(\sqrt \Delta \log^{1.5} \Delta (\log \Delta + \log^* d))$ rounds. \end{lemma} \begin{proof} We restrict considerations to the case where $\Delta$ is a sufficiently large constant; otherwise, an appropriate conflict coloring can be obtained in $O(\Delta^2) = O(1)$ rounds by greedily assigning in each round colors to all vertices of successive independent sets, corresponding to color classes of the given $\Delta^2$-coloring of $G$.
+\begin{lemma} Given a $\Delta^2$-vertex coloring of graph $G$ of maximum degree at most $\Delta$, there is an algorithm which solves any conflict-coloring instance on $G$ having conflict degree at most $d$ and color lists $L$ such that $|L(v)|\geq d\cdot \deg_G(v) +1$ for all $v\in V$, in at most $O(\sqrt \Delta \log^{1.5} \Delta (\log \Delta + \log^* d))$ rounds. \end{lemma} \begin{proof} We restrict considerations to the case where $\Delta$ is larger than some fixed constant $\Delta'>0$; otherwise, an appropriate conflict coloring can be obtained in $O(\Delta'^2) = O(1)$ rounds by greedily assigning in each round colors to all vertices of successive independent sets, corresponding to color classes of the given $\Delta^2$-coloring of $G$.

+We will design a conflict-coloring procedure $A$, which satisfies the assumptions of the lemma.
+For a graph $G$, the procedure starts by constructing the $\beta$-arbdefective $k$-coloring $V = V_1 \cup \ldots \cup V_k$ from Lemma~\ref{lem:arbdefective}, for a certain parameter $k$ that will be explicitly stated later.
+Each of the subgraphs $G[V_i]$ now has an edge orientation with maximum outdegree at most $\beta = \frac \Delta k \log \Delta$, and its vertices are also equipped with locally unique identifiers in the range $\{1,\ldots,\Delta^2\}$ by virtue of the given $\Delta^2$-vertex coloring.